HugoLnx/hugolnx.github.io/README.md

 * SEO: All pages are pre-rendered, so the first request get the whole content.
 * Performance: After the first request, it's a common single page application.
 * Integrated with Github Pages
+* Responsive: This website was made mobile-first and it has responsive styling.

+### Theme
+For styling this website uses [Bulma](https://bulma.io/) with the [Darkly theme](https://jenil.github.io/bulmaswatch/darkly).
+So it shouldn't be too complicated to switch to other [Bulmaswatch Theme](https://jenil.github.io/bulmaswatch/), you'll just need to review the colors I set manually, maybe in a future version I get it all centered in a single `variables.scss` file.

 ### Setup